‘American Idol’ Couple Cade Foehner & Gabby Barrett Married In A ‘Wedding In The Woods’

 Gabby explained why they chose that particular 1959 tune saying, “It’s such a beautiful melody.
 It feels really cinematic and special, and I think it’s going to make the moment memorable for us.”

-The American Idol alums share a very strong Christian faith and they both said that that will play an important part in their marriage.
-According to The Inquisitr, the couple got engaged in March as Cade popped the big question in the same hotel where they first met on American Idol.
+The American Idol alums share a very strong Christian faith and they both said that will play an important part in their marriage.
+According to The Inquisitr, the couple got engaged in March.
+Cade popped the big question in the same hotel where they first met on American Idol.
 They decided not to wait too long before they started their future together as husband and wife.

 As for their honeymoon, Mr. and Mrs. Foehner will be headed someplace warm with clear water and white sandy beaches.